What Is A Vanishing Point In Art? (Guide With Examples)

 Now, draw a horizontal line on your canvas.
 This line can be placed anywhere.
 However, the view will be different depending on where you draw it.

-For example, if you draw the horizon line in the center of the paper, it’s as if we’re looking straight at it.
+For example, if you draw the horizon line in the center of the paper, it’s as if we’re looking straight at it at eye level.

 On the other hand, drawing the line at the top of the paper, we’ll look at every element from below.